 The SIAM CSE conference seeks to enable in-depth technical discussions on a wide variety of major computational efforts on large-scale problems in science and engineering, foster the interdisciplinary culture required to meet these large-scale challenges, and promote the training of the next generation of computational scientists.

-Sponsored by the SIAM Activity Group on Computational Science and Engineering.
+Sponsored by the SIAM Activity Group on Computational Science and Engineering in cooperation with GAMM FA CSE.

 Learn more about the benefits of sponsoring CSE19.